SYalouz/QuantNBody/docs/source/Tuto_BOSE_HUBBARD.rst

 .. code:: ipython3

     print("GS energy estimations ======================== ")
-    print( "With the all in one function", E_projection ) print( "With the projection method  ", E_projection ) print( "With the RDMs method        ", E_with_RDMs )
+    print( "With the all in one function", GS_energy ) print( "With the projection method  ", E_projection ) print( "With the RDMs method        ", E_with_RDMs )